SpotEx: Short Term Price & Fundamental Forecasts

 Components of cross-border exchange forecasts

-Spotex aims to maximize the total welfare optimization function for all European countries simultaneously.
-The welfare optimization relates to the power production, consumption in the given countries and cross-border flows.
+SpotEx aims to maximise the total welfare optimisation function for all European countries simultaneously.
+The welfare optimisation relates to the power production, consumption in the given countries and cross-border flows.
 The algorithm calculates explicit, implicit and flow-based allocations in one go.
-The spotex algorithm is a simplified version of Euphemia that can be extended to numerous market topologies, including new FBMC regions in Europe.
+The SpotEx algorithm is a simplified version of Euphemia that can be extended to numerous market topologies, including new FBMC regions in Europe.

 The SpotEx model is a comprehensive Pan European short-term price model for power prices and cross-border power exchanges.
 The model provides hourly price forecasts for the majority of price areas in Europe alongside an overview of market coupling between price areas and also the potential impact of adjoining power markets and/or the rest of Europe.
 The model considers various fundamental forecasts, thermal capacity, UMMs.
 The model also runs on various types of fundamental forecasts and scenarios (e.g. EC, GFS, and ensemble paths).